OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/readme-files/MQTTExample.md

    ...
 }
 ```
-**Note**: Defaults will be applied for each setting not explicitly provided
+**Note**:  Defaults will be applied for settings that are not explicitly configured.

 ---